CCBDA-UPC/Assignments-2020/Lab09.md

 # Lab session #9: Programming your cloud infrastructure

-This hands-on session will guide you through the creation of a load balancer attached to several web servers.
-We will be using [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping) to create this example.

 ## Task 9.1: Bootstrap the creation of your web server

+This hands-on section guides you through the creation of a load balancer attached to several web servers.
+We are using a [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping) technique to create this example.

 <p align="center"><img src="./images/Lab09-Schema.png" alt="Layout" title="Layout"/></p>

 ### Configure the EC2 serving as a seed for the rest of the example

-Go to [AWS console](https://eu-west-1.console.aws.amazon.com/ec2/) and lauch a new EC2 instance:
+Go to [AWS console](https://eu-west-1.console.aws.amazon.com/ec2/) and launch a new EC2 instance:

 1. Use Ubuntu 16.x as base AMI

 2. Select `t2.nano` instance type

-3. For the instance details create 1 instance on your default VPC using the subnet of any availability zone.
+3. For the instance, details create 1 instance on your default VPC using the subnet of any availability zone.
 Enable auto-assign a public IP.
 At the bottom of the page unfold "Advanced details" and copy the following code "as text".
 You can check for errors, when the EC2 is running, at `/var/log/cloud-init-output.log`.

     ````bash
     #! /bin/bash -ex